 What is a BYOD policy?

-A bring your own device policy is essentially an agreement between the employer and employee that allows employees to use their personal devices for work – this could include a laptop, mobile or tablet.
-Many of us will actually have unknowingly been using our own devices for many years – most commonly for accessing emails and Teams on our personal mobile devices.
+A bring your own device policy is an agreement between the employer and employee that allows employees to use their personal devices for work – this could include a laptop, mobile or tablet.
+Most of us will have unknowingly been using our own devices for years – that ‘quick email check’ on the weekend on your phone, or late night presentation prep, if we think about it there are plenty of times we’ve used our own devices for work.

 No learning curve